zaoyang/30-days-of-web-development/day-23/day-23.cq.md

 ### Commands

 As we'll learn more about in tomorrow's article, the terminal works with the Shell of your computer.
-If you remember from day 3, Shell wrap around your computers operating system, or more specifically, its Kernal.
+If you remember from day 3, Shell wrap around your computers operating system, or more specifically, your operating system's Kernal.

 ![](public/assets/pistachio.png)